#ContinuityOfGovernment, #WW3, #DeepState

 With his office infiltrated by a traitor and hobbled by incompetence, an increasingly unstable POTUS attempts a ‘Hail Mary’ that might just save the office of the president… even if it destroys the world in the process.

 The day after the election, SuperBunker life carried on as it always had.
-The massage parlors, hemoglobin cafes, and aromatherapy boutiques brimmed with plucked elites just as they had the day before.
+The massage parlors, hemoglobin cafes, and aromatherapy boutiques brimmed with plucked elites just as they had the day before, and the day before that.
 The monorails ran on time.
 The virtual sun rose according to its program.
 The ambient sounds of simulated chirping birds started on cue.
 At Ten O’clock Bunker Standard Time, the president’s face appeared on every screen in the North American Zone.

 “After four years as your leader, I still believe in the beating heart of our American ideal— our bold experiment in self-government.
 It’s the conviction that we are all created equal, endowed by our Creator with certain unalienable rights, among them life, liberty, and the pursuit of happiness.
 It’s the insistence that these rights, while self-evident, have never been self-executing; that we, the people, through the instrument of our democracy, can form a more perfect union.